Skip to content

 Quick-start: Using a virt-builder image template

-This example builds a new VM based on the virt-builder fedora-42 image, installs an nginx web server, and sets up port-forwarding for it and a bi-directional shared folder mounted at /shared in the guest.
+This example builds a new VM based on the virt-builder fedora-42 image, installs an nginx web server, and sets up port-forwarding for it and a bi-directional shared folder mounted at /nvirt in the guest.

-- Copy the following text into a file called
+• Copy the following text into a file called virtfile in a new directory

-nvirt upfrom inside that directory. - Once it's booted, you can browse to http://localhost:8080/ to interact with the nginx web server running inside.
+• Once it's booted, you can browse to http://localhost:8080/ to interact with the nginx web server running inside.

 Example virtfile: Based on virt-builder Fedora 42, with an nginx web server